Love To Decoupage? Grab my free tips! Click Here!

 Thanksgiving Place Cards

-They are all pretty though and over the last decade, as you can imagine, they are all red.
+They are all pretty though and over the last decade, as you can imagine, most have been red.

 Pottery Barn Holiday Plates